Bioconductor/EuroBioc2017/README.md

 describing the topic.
 The issue title should start with `SIG:` followed by a short but descriptive title.
-Describe the topic in the main body of the issue in as much detail as necessary, including the name of the topic leader, possible or desired outputs (could be code, a piece of documentation, or general discussion), ... and possible outcomes.
+Describe the topic in the main body of the issue in as much detail as necessary, including the name of the topic leader, a chair and a scribe (to report, see below), possible or desired outputs (could be code, a piece of documentation, or general discussion), ... and possible outcomes.
 Any interested participants are invited to use the issue to ask questions and/or express their interest in participating.

-At the end of the SIG session, we would appreciate if the group could prepare a short summary of your session.
-Depending on enthusiasm and if time allows, we would like to share and discuss the SIG material during the conference.
+**Reporting** At the end of the SIG session, we ask that each group prepares a short summary of their session, which will be coordinated by a chair (which may or may not be the person that suggested the topic) and a scribe.
+These outputs will be presented and discussed during the conference.

 ## Flashlight talks